CALL NOW FOR A FREE CONSULTATION:888-407-2955

 • Engine issues

-• Door locks don’t work
+• Door locks that don’t work

 • Steering issues

-• Fuel gauges and speedometer don’t work
+• Fuel gauges and speedometer that don’t work

 • Braking problems (not just squeaking)

-• Battery dies regularly, or drains irregularly
+• Battery dies regularly or drains irregularly

 • Transmission issues.